Coolest Climbing Walls: Want to branch out?

 Both hotel guests and the public can take on the climb and admire the views over Reno.
-What’s more, competitive-types travelling with a brave mate can race to the top, as there are two walls side-by-side.
+What’s more, competitive-types traveling with a brave mate can race to the top, as there are two walls side-by-side.

-Best warm up: Partake in some cardio so you have the stamina to beat your mate to the summit!
+Best warm-up: Partake in some cardio so you have the stamina to beat your mate to the summit!
 Running’s a great all-rounder, and rowing will help strengthen those arm muscles too.